nobiot/md-roam/README.md

    You can define the markdown extension of your choice such as `.md` or `.markdown`.

-- `title: Note's Title` in the YAML frontrunner delineated by `---`
+- `title: Note's Title` in the YAML frontrunner at the top of the markdown note delineated by `---`

   Currently no support for TOML or MMD syntax